 For many years Title Financial Corporation was an exclusive agent for First American Title Insurance Company, but in recent years, insurance underwriters have moved away from exclusive contracts.
 In recent years, TFC has shifted its model to establish relationships with multiple underwriters.
 In addition to First American Title Insurance Company, TFC is now able to issue title insurance products as an agent for Old Republic National Title Insurance, Commonwealth Land Title Insurance, Fidelity National Title Insurance Company, and Westcor Land Title Insurance Company.
 By doing so, TFC is able to maximize the range of products and pricing, providing benefits to their customers that other title agents may not be able to provide.

-Today, Title Financial Corporation consists of five wholly-owned subsidiaries: Flying S Title & Escrow of Idaho, Inc. which operates 20 offices serving 30 counties in Idaho; Flying S Title & Escrow of Montana, Inc. which operates 28 offices serving 32 counties in Montana; Flying S Title & Escrow of Wyoming, Inc. which operates three offices serving seven counties in Wyoming; Insured Titles which operates four offices servicing two counties in Montana; Title Financial Specialty Services provides additional real estate-related services including non-judicial foreclosure services, reconveyance and mortgage release services, and long-term escrow services; Title Financial Exchange Services, which is part of the Title Financial Specialty Services division, serves as a Qualified Intermediary for 1031 exchange transactions.
+Today, Title Financial Corporation consists of five wholly-owned subsidiaries: Flying S Title & Escrow of Idaho, Inc., which operates 20 offices serving 30 counties in Idaho; Flying S Title & Escrow of Montana, Inc., which operates 27 offices serving 33 counties in Montana; Flying S Title & Escrow of Wyoming, Inc. which operates three offices serving 12 counties in Wyoming; Insured Titles which operates four offices servicing two counties in Montana; Title Financial Specialty Services provides additional real estate-related services including non-judicial foreclosure services, reconveyance and mortgage release services, and long-term escrow services; Title Financial Exchange Services, which is part of the Title Financial Specialty Services division, serves as a Qualified Intermediary for 1031 exchange transactions.